-- 46. In light of the aforementioned considerations, BEREC considers that a comprehensive assessment of such commercial and technical conditions may be required, taking into account in particular: - the goals of the Regulation and whether the relevant agreements and/or commercial practices circumvent these general aims; - the market positions of the ISPs and CAPs involved a limitation of the exercise of end-user rights is more likely to arise where an ISP or a CAP has a 'strong' market position (all else being equal) compared to a situation where the ISP or CAP has a 'weak' market position.
-The market positions should be analysed in line with competition law principles; - the effects on consumer and business customer end-user rights, which encompasses an assessment of inter alia: - whether there is an effect on the range and diversity of content and applications which consumer end-users may use21 and, if so, whether the range and diversity of applications which end-users can choose from is reduced in practice; - whether the end-user is incentivised to use, for example, certain applications; - whether the IAS subscription contains characteristics which materially reduce end-user choice (see in more detail in paragraph 48). - the effects on CAP end-user rights, which encompasses an assessment of, inter alia: - whether there is an effect on the range and diversity of content and applications which CAPs provide,22 and to what extent the range and diversity of applications may not be effectively accessed; - whether CAPs are materially discouraged from entering the market or forced to leave the market, or whether there are other material harms to competition in the market concerned; - whether the continued functioning of the internet ecosystem as an engine of innovation is impacted, for example, whether it is the ISP that picks winners and losers, and on the administrative and/or technical barriers for CAPs to enter into agreements with ISPs.
+- 44. Recital 7 also indicates that the assessment should take into account the "respective market positions of those providers of internet access services, and of the providers of content, applications and services, that are involved". - 45.
+When assessing whether an ISP limits the exercise of rights of end-users, NRAs should consider to what extent end-users' choice is restricted by the agreed commercial and technical conditions or the commercial practices of the ISP.
+It is not the case that every factor affecting end-users' choices should necessarily be considered to limit the exercise of end-users' rights under Article 3(1).
+The Regulation also foresees intervention in case such restrictions result in choice being materially reduced, but also in other cases that could qualify as a limitation of the exercise of the end-users' rights under Article 3(1). - 46.
+In light of the aforementioned considerations, BEREC considers that a comprehensive assessment of such commercial and technical conditions may be required, taking into account in particular: - the goals of the Regulation and whether the relevant agreements and/or commercial practices circumvent these general aims; - the market positions of the ISPs and CAPs involved a limitation of the exercise of end-user rights is more likely to arise where an ISP or a CAP has a 'strong' market position (all else being equal) compared to a situation where the ISP or CAP has a 'weak' market position.
+The market positions should be analysed in line with competition law principles; - the effects on consumer and business customer end-user rights, which encompasses an assessment of inter alia: - whether there is an effect on the range and diversity of content and applications which consumer end-users may use26 and, if so, whether the range and diversity of applications which end-users can choose from is reduced in practice; - whether the end-user is incentivised to use, for example, certain applications; - whether the IAS subscription contains characteristics which materially reduce end-user choice (see in more detail in paragraph 4848). - the effects on CAP end-user rights, which encompasses an assessment of, inter alia: - whether there is an effect on the range and diversity of content and applications which CAPs provide,27 and to what extent the range and diversity of applications may not be effectively accessed;

-21 This may also concern the effect on freedom of expression and information, including media pluralism.
+26 This may also concern the effect on freedom of expression and information, including media pluralism.

-22 This may also concern the effect on freedom and pluralism of media.
+27 This may also concern the effect on freedom and pluralism of media.